DerBenniBanni/js13k2023_witch_racing/postmortem/README.md

 I initially planned a local multiplayer mode, but id did not fit in the end (size-limt, and out of time)

-I ahd planned much more obstacles (watching crowds, fences, cows, sheep,...) and wanted to do some theme-variations (autumn, spring, other regions than woodland,...) but had to drop that ideas because of the size.
+I had planned to add much more obstacles (watching crowds, fences, cows, sheep,...) and wanted to do some theme-variations (autumn, spring, other regions than woodland, lakes,...) but had to drop that ideas because of the size.
 And time.
 Maybe there will be a post-compo-version :-)